brandur/sorg/content/passages-drafts/002-japan.md

 function" maxim that Apple's adopted since Steve's death, he'd do whatever it takes to get one.
 Jettisoning a good and reliable technology (TouchID) for a new one with some novelty factor (FaceID) and a prettier screen?
-Worth it.
+No problem.

 ![iPhone X](/assets/passages/002-japan/iphone-x@2x.jpg)

-But I was wrong to doubt it. iOS 11 had made my trusty iPhone 6 painfully slow, so I upgraded to the X. FaceID works great -- it's not perfect, but it has no more problems than TouchID did (which performed very poorly if your hands were wet or cold and didn't work at all through gloves), and that screen _really is_ pretty.
-The camera takes some amazing shots.
+But I was wrong to doubt it. iOS 11 rendered my trusty iPhone 6 a lame brick operating at glacial speeds, so I upgraded to the X. FaceID works great -- it's not perfect, but it has no more problems than TouchID did (which performed very poorly if your hands were wet or cold and didn't work at all through gloves), and the OLED screen _really is_ pretty.
+Its camera takes some amazing shots.
 The new chip is _fast_.

 Best of all, the removal of the home button isn't just an aesthetic win (it removed the iPhone's "chin"), but one for usability as well.
-Swiping up to go home is as fast and reliable as the home button was, and swiping up and to the left to multi-task is _faster_ than the old double-click.
-The home button was too overloaded, and the new swipe gestures are better.
+Swiping up to go home is as fast and reliable as the home button was, but better yet, swiping up and to the left to multi-task is _faster_ than the old double-click.
+The home button was overloaded, and the new swipe gestures are a big improvement.

 ## The Hauser (#hauser)

 I can't stay away from cool bags.
-I picked up Mission Workshop's new [Hauser][hauser], a weatherproof pack that has the most striking design that I've ever seen.
+I picked up Mission Workshop's new [Hauser][hauser], a weatherproof pack with a striking design.

 ![The Hauser](/assets/passages/002-japan/hauser@2x.jpg)

-Technically it's a hydration pack, but it can fit everything you need as long as you're willing to travel light.
+Technically it's a hydration pack, but if you travel light, it'll hold everything you need.
 The main compartment is narrow, but it'll fit a stuffable jacket, change of clothes, and water bottle.
-The back compartment is _just_ big enough to fit the 13" version of the latest generation of MacBook Pro.
+The back compartment is _just_ big enough to fit the 13" version of the latest generation MacBook Pro.
 There's enough side compartments for all the cards, small tools, and Apple dongles that you need to have on you.

 [It's the only bag that I took with me][hauserkumano] for a multi-day hike (albeit with nightly stops that were